nicholasdille/container-slides/160_gitlab_ci/130_rules/slides.md

 Possible root cause:

-- All job were filtered out due to rules
+- All jobs were filtered out due to rules